top of page

 The District is equipped with a Hay-Mulcher that allows employees to efficiently apply chopped hay bales to ground that has been seeded and fertilized to help aid in germination of grass seeds to minimize soil erosion.
 The Hay-Mulcher is mounted to a small equipment trailer that allows for easy transport.
 The mulcher chops hay and distributes it on the ground evenly with a hose that one of the District staff will control.
 This method is affordable and easy to use and is more suited for small areas where larger equipment cannot access.

-Hydro Seeding Services
+Hydro Seeding

 A second method of Conservation Seedings provided by the District is called Hydro-Mulching.
 This method involves a large trailer mounted mixer that combines a mulch agent made of either wood fiber, cellulose fiber, or a blend with fertilizer, water, and a tackifier (an adhesive agent) to be sprayed under high pressure on seeded down road banks.
 Mulching leaves the area a blue-green color temporarily to tell you that it is present in the area.
 Hydro-Mulch helps keep grass seeds protected from direct sunlight while they begin to germinate and also allows them to access water and nutrients without having to sacrifice energy that could otherwise be dedicated to helping the seed germinate.